 - Address customer concerns proactively, such as shipping and delivery issues, to reduce the likelihood of disputes and chargebacks.

 - Provide exceptional customer service, including prompt responses to inquiries and complaints, to improve customer satisfaction and reduce the likelihood of disputes.

-- Use chargeback reports to identify areas for improvement in your e-commerce store, such as product descriptions and shipping processes.
+- Use reports to identify areas for improvement in your e-commerce store, such as product descriptions and shipping processes.

-- Continuously monitor and analyze chargeback reports to identify patterns and trends and take steps to address potential disputes proactively.
+- Continuously monitor and analyze reports to identify patterns and trends and take steps to address potential disputes proactively.

 Common Mistakes to Avoid with Chargeback Reports

 Analyzing chargeback reports is an essential part of running an e-commerce business, but there are some common mistakes that merchants make when reviewing their data.
 Here are some common mistakes to avoid when analyzing chargeback reports: